Non-Abelian Chiral 2-Form and M5-Branes: A Toy Model: 2D Chiral Boson

 \section{A Toy Model: 2D Chiral Boson}

-The simplest example for a self-daul field theory is in two-dimensions (2D), often called the chiral Boson, which plays an essential ingredient in the quantum Hall effect or the construction of heterotic-type string theory that is phenomenologically interesting because of the left-right asymmetry. \\
+The simplest example of a self-daul field theory is in two-dimensions: 2D chiral bosons.
+They play an essential ingredient in the quantum Hall effect or the construction of heterotic-type string theory which is phenomenologically interesting because of the left-right asymmetry. \\